nikolainobadi/NnGoogleAdsKit/README.md

 Any feedback or ideas to enhance `NnGoogleAdsKit` would be well received.
 Please feel free to [open an issue](https://github.com/nikolainobadi/NnGoogleAdsKit/issues/new) if you'd like to help improve this swift package.

 ## License
-`NnGoogleAdsKit` is available under the MIT license.
+NnGoogleAdsKit is available under the MIT license.
 See [LICENSE](LICENSE) for details.
----

-With **NnGoogleAdsKit**, displaying app open ads in your iOS app has never been simpler.